-Section 7 DOUBLES AND TRIPLES
+SECTION 7: DOUBLES AND TRIPLES

 - Pulling Double/Triple Trailers

 - Coupling and Uncoupling

 - Inspecting Doubles and Triples

-- Checking Air Brakes
+- Doubles/Triples Air Brake Check

 This section has information you need to pass the CDL knowledge test for driving safely with double and triple trailers.
-It tells about how important it is to be very careful when driving with more than one trailer, how to couple and uncouple correctly, and about inspecting doubles and triples carefully.
-(You should also study Sections 2, 5, and 6.)
+It tells about how important it is to be very careful when driving with more than one trailer, how to couple and uncouple correctly and about inspecting doubles and triples carefully.
+(You should also study Section 2, Section 5 and Section 6.)

-7.1 - Pulling Double/Triple Trailers
+7.1 Pulling double/ triple trailers

 Take special care when pulling two and three trailers.
-There are more things that can go wrong, and doubles/triples are less stable than other commercial vehicles.
+There are more things that can go wrong and doubles/triples are less stable than other commercial vehicles.
 Some areas of concern are discussed below.

-7.1.1 - Prevent Trailer from Rolling Over
+7.1.1 Prevent trailers from rolling over

-To prevent trailers from rolling over, you must steer gently and go slowly around corners, on ramps, off ramps, and curves.
-A safe speed on a curve for a straight truck or a single trailer combination vehicle may be too fast for a set of doubles or triples.
+To prevent trailers from rolling over, you must steer gently and go slowly around corners, on-ramps, off-ramps and curves.
+A safe speed on a curve for a straight truck or a single trailer combination vehicle may be too fast for double or triple trailers.

-7.1.2 - Beware of the Crack-the-whip Effect
+7.1.2 Beware of the crackthe-whip effect

 Doubles and triples are more likely to turn over than other combination vehicles because of the "crack-the-whip" effect.
 You must steer gently when pulling trailers.
 The last trailer in a combination is most likely to turn over.
-If you don't understand the crack-the-whip effect, study subsection 6.1.2 of this manual.
+If you don't understand the crack-the-whip effect, study Section 6.1 and review Figure 6-1 in the Combination Vehicles section of this manual.

-7.1.3 - Inspect Completely
+7.1.3 Inspect completely